Arizona Nonprofit Conference 2022

 The Alliance strives to ensure this conference is accessible to all nonprofits.

 Scholarships were available on a first come, first serve basis.
 Organizations could receive a scholarship for a maximum of 2 attendees.
-Applications are now closed.

 Hotel Accommodations